Ikki (video game): Gameplay

 A level is completed when the player picks up all eight gold koban coins which are spread throughout the map, or if they capture the daikan (Japanese feudal lord) that can randomly appear during the level.
 There are eight levels included in the original game, and the Famicom version contains four levels, with four more secret levels where the location of the coins is changed.
 The player returns to the first level after all eight levels are completed.
-Completing the cycle twice ends the game in the i-appli version, but the player can continue the game indefinitely in the Famicom version by choosing to ignore the coins and concentrate on fending off the enemies.
+Completing the cycle twice ends the game in the i-appli version, but the player can continue the game indefinitely in the Famicom version.

-The opening animation was not included and the number of levels was decreased to half the original number in the Famicom version.
-However, several new items were made available.
+The opening animation was not included and the number of levels was decreased to half the original number in the Famicom version, but several new items were made available.
 The bamboo spear allows the player to attack by thrusting the spear forwards, but players cannot throw the sickle or attack in other directions during this time.
 This becomes a disadvantage against enemies that use projectiles, so it is advantageous to ignore the item on some levels.
 Eating a daikon (Japanese radish) increase the player's speed, and obtaining an emakimono (Japanese scroll) gives the player an additional life.
 The leaf item allows the player to duplicate and become invincible, but their attack power remains the same.
 The smoke item allows the player to advance to the bonus level after completing the current level.

-A senryōbako (Japanese treasure chest) appears in non-Famicom versions of the game, and the character's animated expression changes to laughter when it is obtained.
-However, the player cannot move while this animation lasts, making them very vulnerable to projectile attacks.
-Like the bamboo spear in the Famicom version, the treasure chest can actually hinder the player's progress.
-However, the bamboo spear awards the player bonus points when obtained, and the number of points gained by killing enemies increases while the player is in possession of the spear.
+A senryōbako (Japanese treasure chest) appears in non-Famicom versions of the game, and the character's animated expression changes to laughter when it is obtained, but the player cannot move while this animation lasts, making them vulnerable to projectile attacks.
+Like the bamboo spear in the Famicom version, the treasure chest can actually hinder the player's progress, but the bamboo spear awards the player bonus points when obtained, and the number of points gained by killing enemies increases while the player is in possession of the spear.